 The Midwives’ Clinic of East York-Don Mills is a partnership of midwives who attend births at home, Michael Garron Hospital and the Toronto Birth Centre in the Toronto area.
 We are registered with the College of Midwives of Ontario and adhere to all standards and requirements set by this governing body.
 Our midwives are members of the Association of Ontario Midwives who provide us with continuing education, public information and community outreach.
 We are also a teaching practice and work with students on an ongoing basis.

 We specifically serve the diverse communities of East York, Thorncliffe Park, Don Mills, and East Scarborough.
-Our catchment area is Steeles Ave south to the Beach and Bayview Ave to Victoria Park Rd.
+Our catchment area is Steeles Ave south to Lake Ontario and east to Port Union Rd. and west to Kipling Ave.
 We do take clients beyond this catchment area as long as it is within the Greater Toronto Area.
 We have midwives who speak English, Urdu, Persian, Dari, Farsi, French and Spanish.
 Our administrators speak English, Greek, Amharic, Urdu, Hindi, Marathi, Gujarati, Bengali, and some French.

 Our hospital admitting privileges are with Michael Garron Hospital.
 For each of our clients we offer a complete course of care including regular prenatal care, labour and birth – either in hospital, birth centre or home setting, and six weeks of postpartum follow-up for both the client and the newborn.